 - What is the difference between Hackathons & Real-world projects?

 - Why ethics & explainability is important & how can we make AI explainable?

 V. Peripherals of AI

 Apart from learning concepts and their applications, you may have specific needs at the moment like you want to get into the AI field or you need to lead an AI initiative in your organization.
 This part covers those specific needs:

-I hope by now you have got an idea of what it takes to work on AI projects in real-world.
-Due to different but overlapping fields, it is really hard to get in-depth knowledge of every aspect for an AI aspirant.
+I hope by now you have got an idea of what it takes to work on AI projects in the real world.
+Due to different but overlapping fields, it is really hard to get in-depth knowledge of every aspect of an AI aspirant.